HumaneWolf/truckersmp-launcher-launcher/README.md

 ## Features

 * Nointro and other launch parameters.
-* The ability to launch single player from the
+* The ability to launch single player from the TruckersMP Launcher.

 ## Screenshots